 Most patients are able to return to their normal routine in one to two weeks following nose surgery.
 Don’t be alarmed if the swelling in your nose does not diminish quickly, as it takes some time to subside.
 If work on the nasal tip has been performed, it may take up to twelve months for the swelling to subside.

 It may also take some time for you to adjust to your new appearance, especially if you are an older patient.
-With patience and a bit of caution against activities with potential for nose impact, most patients are able to appreciate their new nose within three to six months.
+With patience and a bit of caution against activities that can potentially create a nose impact, most patients are able to appreciate their new nose within three to six months.

 Dr. Harper is available for a rhinoplasty consultation at your convenience.